george24696/water_quality_monitor_esp32/README.md

 ## Credentials

 Before building and uploading the firmware you must add your network and Firebase credentials so the device can connect to WiFi and your Firebase Realtime Database.
-Edit the credentials in the project's source (where these macros are used) and replace the example values with your own:
+Edit the credentials in the project's source (src/main.cpp) and replace the example values with your own:

 ```cpp
 // Network and Firebase credentials (adjust as needed)